sangeethsuresh123/sangeethsuresh123/README.md

 ### Hi there 👋, my name is Sangeeth Suresh
 #### I am a noobie developer

 Currently pursuing BTech CSE from College of Engineering Trivandrum.
-My hobbies are video games, movies and reading self-help books.
+My hobbies are watching movies and reading self-help books.

 Skills: C / Python